GTkernel/nibble-lsm/README.md

 let key: u64 = 1;
 let mut buf: Vec<u64> = Vec::with_capacity(8);
 assert!(nib.get_object(key, &mut buf).is_ok());
-// Use 'buf' as desired
+// Use buf as desired
 ```
-It will write the object to the provided “buf” input parameter,
+It will write the object to the provided ``buf`` input parameter,
 which is allocated by the caller.

 To remove an object from the store, or check if it exists: